join-monster/join-monster/docs/relay.md

 Join Monster works well with [graphql-relay-js](https://github.com/graphql/graphql-relay-js).
 Check out the Relay-compliant [version of the demo](https://join-monster.herokuapp.com/graphql-relay?query=%7B%0A%20%20node(id%3A%20%22VXNlcjoy%22)%20%7B%0A%20%20%20%20...%20on%20User%20%7B%20id%2C%20fullName%20%7D%0A%20%20%7D%0A%20%20user(id%3A%202)%20%7B%0A%20%20%20%20id%0A%20%20%20%20fullName%0A%20%20%20%20posts(first%3A%202%2C%20after%3A%20%22eyJpZCI6NDh9%22)%20%7B%0A%20%20%20%20%20%20pageInfo%20%7B%0A%20%20%20%20%20%20%20%20hasNextPage%0A%20%20%20%20%20%20%20%20startCursor%0A%20%20%20%20%20%20%20%20endCursor%0A%20%20%20%20%20%20%7D%0A%20%20%20%20%20%20edges%20%7B%0A%20%20%20%20%20%20%20%20cursor%0A%20%20%20%20%20%20%20%20node%20%7B%0A%20%20%20%20%20%20%20%20%20%20id%0A%20%20%20%20%20%20%20%20%20%20body%0A%20%20%20%20%20%20%20%20%20%20comments%20(first%3A%203)%20%7B%0A%20%20%20%20%20%20%20%20%20%20%20%20pageInfo%20%7B%20hasNextPage%20%7D%0A%20%20%20%20%20%20%20%20%20%20%20%20edges%20%7B%0A%20%20%20%20%20%20%20%20%20%20%20%20%20%20node%20%7B%20id%2C%20body%20%7D%0A%20%20%20%20%20%20%20%20%20%20%20%20%7D%0A%20%20%20%20%20%20%20%20%20%20%7D%0A%20%20%20%20%20%20%20%20%7D%0A%20%20%20%20%20%20%7D%0A%20%20%20%20%7D%0A%20%20%7D%0A%7D%0A).
 Source code can be found [here](https://github.com/stems/join-monster-demo/tree/master/schema-relay).

+**Note:** Although Join Monster uses the [Relay Connection spec](https://facebook.github.io/relay/graphql/connections.htm) for paginated fields in your API, you certainly do not have to use Relay to paginate.
+You also have several options for how it is implemented on the back-end, such as using SQL's `OFFSET` keyword.

 ## Global ID

 These are relatively straight-forward, all you need to do is provide the `id` which we'll take from a column and *voila*.